dbt-labs/docs.getdbt.com/website/docs/terms/cte.md

 #### Establish Structure

 In leveraging CTEs, you can break complex code into smaller segments, ultimately helping provide structure to your code.
-At dbt Labs, we often like to use the [import, logical, and final structure](https://docs.getdbt.com/tutorial/refactoring-legacy-sql#implement-cte-groupings) for CTEs which creates a predictable and organized structure to our dbt models.
+At dbt Labs, we often like to use the [import, logical, and final structure](https://docs.getdbt.com/tutorial/refactoring-legacy-sql#implement-cte-groupings) for CTEs which creates a predictable and organized structure to your dbt models.

 #### Easily identify dependencies